-If an Athlete retires from sport while subject to a period of Ineligibility, the Athlete must notify DFSNZ, and if applicable, the other Anti-Doping Organisation that imposed the period of Ineligibility in writing of such retirement.
-If the Athlete then wishes to return to active competition in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herself available for Testing by giving six months prior written notice (or notice equivalent to the period of Ineligibility remaining as of the date the Athlete retired, if that period was longer than six months) to the Athlete’s International Federation and DFSNZ, including (if requested) complying with the whereabouts requirements of the International Standard for Testing and Investigations.
+If an Athlete retires from sport while subject to a period of Ineligibility, the Athlete must notify the Commission, and if applicable, the other Anti-Doping Organisation that imposed the period of Ineligibility in writing of such retirement.
+If the Athlete then wishes to return to active competition in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herself available for Testing by giving six months prior written notice (or notice equivalent to the period of Ineligibility remaining as of the date the Athlete retired, if that period was longer than six months) to the Athlete’s International Federation and the Commission, including (if requested) complying with the whereabouts requirements of the International Standard for Testing and Investigations.

 Investigations and Intelligence Gathering

-DFSNZ shall have the capability to conduct, and shall conduct, investigations and gather intelligence as required by the International Standard for Testing and Investigations.
+The Commission shall have the capability to conduct, and shall conduct, investigations and gather intelligence as required by the International Standard for Testing and Investigations.

 Independent Observer Program

-DFSNZ, National Sporting Organisations and the organising committees for Events and their employees, contractors, officials, and agents shall provide access to Persons participating in the Independent Observer Program at Events.
+The Commission, National Sporting Organisations and the organising committees for Events and their employees, contractors, officials, and agents shall provide access to Persons participating in the Independent Observer Program at Events.

 ANALYSIS OF SAMPLES